The Northern Party - Captain Scott's

 Salt ran out quickly and was replaced by using seawater or sea ice to make the hoosh, initially resulting in acute diarrhoea though this quickly subsided.
 Browning continued to suffer however and towards the end of winter made his own separate hoosh using fresh water.

 Towards the end of winter sickness arrived again traced to probably the filthy condition of the tin used to thaw meat before cooking, though the state of some of the seal meat, by then months old (though frozen) may have been a factor too.
 Hygiene was difficult in cramped, gloomy conditions with virtually no opportunity for the men to clean either themselves or their cooking equipment.

 On Saturdays there was a singsong, on Sundays hymns and psalms and Campbell read a chapter of the New Testament.
-The three books they had were read to all, a chapter a night by Levick.
+The three books they had were read to all by Levick, a chapter each night.
 Conversations were had again and again until the topics were exhausted, care was taken to avoid topics that might prove too contentious or stirring.

 The date to set off down the coast to walk the 200 miles back to the expedition base was put back to much later than initially planned due to the weather and illness.
 This gave the men time to prepare for the march.
 Seals and emperor penguins were caught and so food became more plentiful and appetizing, Levick put the group through a course of exercises every day which strengthened the men and took out what they called "igloo back" caused by never being able to stand upright in the ice cave.

 The sun was sighted briefly as it returned on the 13th of August by Campbell, no-one else saw it until the 20th as the wind was too strong to permit any but the most essential trips out of the cave.